Constraining Dipole Radiation with Multiband Gravitational Waves from Eccentric Binary Black Holes: Summary and discussion

 In this work, we have developed, for the first time, a Bayesian framework that simultaneously incorporates orbital eccentricity and dipole-radiation corrections in the multiband \ac{GW} analysis of \acp{sBBH}.
 This is particularly important for theory-agnostic tests of dipole-like \ac{GW} radiation in the inspiral, where both eccentricity and beyond-\ac{GR} corrections enter at negative \ac{PN} order and accumulate in the same low-frequency part of the signal.
 Our results show that eccentricity cannot be neglected if one aims to obtain robust constraints in such tests.
 Ground-based observations tightly constrain most of the shared source parameters, while the space-based inspiral observation preserves the early-time information needed to probe eccentricity and dipole radiation.
 Multiband observations are therefore powerful, but only if these coupled effects are modeled consistently rather than neglected.

 Using a Gaussian-noise Bayesian pipeline with full posterior inference, we find that the dipole parameter $b$ is strongly degenerate with both the chirp mass and the eccentricity.
-As a result, allowing eccentricity to vary substantially weakens the dipole constraints.
+As a result, including eccentricity can broaden the inferred dipole parameter posterior by opening an additional degeneracy direction.
+For the circular injection considered in Sec.\ref{sec4}, this effect increases the width of the credible interval of $b$ by a factor of approximately three relative to the restricted analysis in which eccentricity is fixed to zero.
 Neglecting eccentricity can therefore lead to an apparent non-\ac{GR} signature, or at least to an overly optimistic estimate of how well dipole radiation can be constrained.
 Despite the degeneracy, the multiband strategy retains significant constraining power.
 For a GW231123-like source, complemented with information from ground-based detectors, the typical space-based constraints remain at the level of $|b| \lesssim \mathcal{O}(10^{-7})$ for signals with individual \acp{SNR} of $\gtrsim 7.5$ in a conservative one-year observation.
 The comparison among TianQin, LISA, and TianQin+LISA further shows that combining detectors generally improves the constraint and helps suppress eccentricity-induced multimodal posteriors.
 More broadly, this multiband \ac{sBBH} channel should not be viewed simply as the same as existing dipole-radiation tests from pulsars \cite{Freire:2012mg, Shao:2017gwu, Zhao:2022vig} or GW170817-like binary neutron star mergers \cite{Abbott2019a}.
 These probes involve different source classes (namely, black hole spacetime with singularity) and different dynamical regimes, and therefore constrain complementary aspects of possible beyond-\ac{GR} effects.
 In this sense, multiband \ac{GW} observations of \acp{sBBH} provide a distinct test of theory-agnostic dipole-like radiation, especially because they probe the long, low-frequency inspiral directly.